ClementNerma/Rave/docs/books/hybrid.md

 val constant = "I am a constant!";
 ```

-You can also specify the constant's type, but you will have to give it an initialization value anyway.
+We can also specify the constant's type, but we will have to give it an initialization value anyway.

 ```sn
 val constant = "I am a constant!"; // Works fine